Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

     `what day will Mar 7th 2030 be?`

-## Use the model from a client app
+## Task 6: Use the model from a client app

 In a real project, you'd iteratively refine intents and entities, retrain, and retest until you are satisfied with the predictive performance.
 Then, when you've tested it and are satisfied with its predictive performance, you can use it in a client app by calling its REST interface.
 In this exercise, you'll use the *curl* utility to call the REST endpoint for your model.